-1) Citizenship by birth in the United States.
+1) Citizenship by being born in the United States

-This one is relatively simple and applies to any child born in any United States or within the inhabited territories, such as Guam and Puerto Rico.
-This is an automatic right to citizenship and the Constitutional rights this allows for.
-The measure comes from the 14th amendment, which states:
+This one is relatively simple and applies to any child born in any United States or within inhabited territories, such as Guam and Puerto Rico.

 “All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and the State wherein they reside.”

 This is another important route to automatic citizenship that helps many American children achieve the same rights as citizens.